osandell/react-slider-color-picker/README.md

 ## Demo

-Here is a live demo of the app: https://olofsandell.com/react-slider-color-picker
+Here is a demo application to showcase the color picker: https://osandell.github.io/dala-horse-designer/

 ## Install